-The plum pudding model given by J. J. Thomson failed to explain certain experimental results associated with atomic structure of elements.
-Ernest Rutherford, a British scientist conducted an experiment and based on the observations of this experiment he proposed the atomic structure of elements and proposed Rutherford’s Atomic Model.
+Rutherford Atomic Model – The plum pudding model given by J. J. Thomson failed to explain certain experimental results associated with the atomic structure of elements.
+Ernest Rutherford, a British scientist conducted an experiment and based on the observations of this experiment, he explained the atomic structure of elements and proposed Rutherford’s Atomic Model.

 Rutherford, in his experiment, directed high energy streams of α-particles from a radioactive source at a thin sheet (100 nm thickness) of gold.
 In order to study the deflection caused to the α-particles, he placed a fluorescent zinc sulphide screen around the thin gold foil.
 Rutherford made certain observations that contradicted Thomson’s atomic model.

 - Some of the α-particles were deflected by the gold sheet by very small angles, and hence the positive charge in an atom is not uniformly distributed.
 The positive charge in an atom is concentrated in a very small volume.

 - Very few of the α-particles were deflected back, that is only a few α-particles had nearly 180o angle of deflection.
 So the volume occupied by the positively charged particles in an atom is very small as compared to the total volume of an atom.

 Rutherford Atomic Model

 Based on the above observations and conclusions, Rutherford proposed the atomic structure of elements.
 According to the Rutherford atomic model:

 - The positive charge and most of the mass of an atom is concentrated in an extremely small volume.
 He called this region of the atom as a nucleus.